Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Refining the joint exclusivity graph

-As established earlier in \Cref{ssec:multi_color_or_product}, violation of E-principle corresponds to finding certain edge-colored cliques inside $\Gamma^k$.
-On the other hand, known results within Ramsey theory can inform us about what monochromatic substructures must be present inside the cliques being sought for violation.
-Therefore, for violation producing cliques to exist inside $\Gamma^k$ such monochromatic sub-structures become a constraint on the monochromatic projections $H_i(\Gamma^k) \; \forall i$ of $\Gamma^k$ which further implies a constraint on $G_i$, \eg \Cref{Prop2}.
-Guaranteeing absence of each of these sub-structures inside the corresponding projections in $H_i(\Gamma^k) \; \forall i$ immediately precludes presence of any violation producing clique inside $\Gamma^k$ implying its impossibility to violate the E-principle.
-This forms the logical basis of our results and also establishes a general connection between Ramsey theory and activation effects of E-principle.
-In our proofs later, we will use a few Ramsey theory results that provide constraints on the odd cycles of the monochromatic projections, the following Remark becomes the basis of those results: \begin{Remark} Any time a Ramsey theory result provides constraints on odd cycles for $H_i(\Gamma^k)$, \Cref{Prop2} implies a direct constraint on the exclusivity graph $G_i$. \end{Remark} Guaranteeing a violation of the E-principle through Ramsey theory is a harder challenge than establishing the impossibility of violation.
-This is because to prove the latter it is sufficient to show inconsistency between the monochromatic projections one has at hand and the sought-after clique with just one known Ramsey-theoretic result, whereas being consistent with it would not in itself guarantee the existence of a violation.
+In our analysis, this theoretical framework becomes powerful because it constrains the possible structures within joint exclusivity graphs, allowing one to rule out violations of the exclusivity principle.
+As established earlier in \Cref{ssec:multi_color_or_product}, a violation of the E-principle corresponds to certain cliques inside the edge-colored multigraph $\Gamma^k$.
+Ramsey-theoretic results force monochromatic substructures to be present inside the cliques being sought for violation.
+That is, the existence of violation-producing cliques within $\Gamma^k$ implies certain constraints on the monochromatic projections $H_i(\Gamma^k)$.
+Guaranteeing the absence of the required substructures within the corresponding projections immediately precludes the existence of any violation-producing clique in $\Gamma^k$, ruling out the possibility of violating the E-principle.
+This forms the logical basis of our results and also establishes a general connection between Ramsey theory and activation effects of the E-principle.
+Concretely, in our proofs, we use a few Ramsey-theoretic results that necessitate the presence of odd cycles in the monochromatic projections $H_i(\Gamma^k)$. \Cref{Prop2} then implies a direct constraint on the original exclusivity graph $G_i$, which we can explicitly rule out.

+Notably, while this approach is powerful for proving impossibility results, establishing the existence of E-principle violations through Ramsey theory is more challenging.
+To prove impossibility, it suffices to show inconsistency between the monochromatic projections and the sought-after clique with just one known Ramsey-theoretic result.
+On the other hand, merely being consistent with Ramsey-theoretic constraints does not in itself guarantee the existence of a violation.